OWASP/owasp-summit-2017/Outcomes/Threat-Model/Threat-Model-Owasp-Pages.md

 #### 4. Identify and analyse threats

-The main difference between the security centric approach is that every threat needs to be identified (and mitigated).
+The main difference between the security-centric approach is that every threat needs to be identified (and mitigated).

 #### 5. Identify and analyse mitigations